 A legendary figure that had lived in a log cabin provided by Miss Rebman was Alf Girtman.
 A hermit, he kept an eye on things for her.
-After the state acquired the park, Governor Adlai Stevenson had an updated cabin built for Alf and he lived out his life in his beloved Ferne Clyffe.
-The DOC demolished his home after his death.
+After the state acquired the park, Governor Adlai Stevenson had some cabin homes built for Alf and the rest of his family.
+Alf lived out his life in his beloved Ferne Clyffe and the DOC demolished his home after his death.

 From a July 1928 issue of “The Prairie Farmer”, is an excerpt by the late journalist, Dave Thompson of Northern Illinois.

 “We were off to Goreville down in the edge of the Ozarks in Johnson County where a celebration was being held in honor of George Rodgers Clark, who passed that way one hundred and fifty years ago on his trip which drove the French out of Kaskaskia.
 They read their histories and honor their heroes in Southern Illinois.

 A white sheet marked our landing place and we stepped out to shake hands with Asa W. Foster and the other folks who had gathered to watch us land.
 The meeting itself was down in Emma Rebman’s Ferne Clyffe Park, half a mile or so away.
 This park is one of the real beauty spots of Illinois and is worth going a long way to see.
 Rocks and springs and waterfalls and a great natural amphitheater large enough to hold a political convention make it a spot you will long remember, even if you see it by climbing rocks on the hottest day of the summer.
 Someday Ferne Clyffe will be a state park and a hard road connecting it with Marion will make it more accessible.”